publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s720.md

                 (iv) lack of education, training, and supports to meet job qualification standards necessary to secure, retain, regain, or advance in employment;

-            (E) enforcement of subchapter V of this chapter and of the Americans with Disabilities Act of 1990 ([42 U.S.C.
+            (E) enforcement of subchapter V and of the Americans with Disabilities Act of 1990 ([42 U.S.C.
 12101][/us/usc/t42/s12101] et seq.) holds the promise of ending discrimination for individuals with disabilities;

             (F) the provision of workforce development activities and vocational rehabilitation services can enable individuals with disabilities, including individuals with the most significant disabilities, to pursue meaningful careers by securing gainful employment commensurate with their abilities and capabilities; and